Advice to the Lovelorn

-Synopsis
+Plot

 After Los Angeles reporter Toby Prentiss angers his editor by missing a major story due to being in a drunken stupor, he is assigned as punishment to take over the role of the retiring "Miss Lonelyhearts" advice column.
 Enraged but contractually-bound, Prentiss tries to get himself deliberately fired by writing a string of replies that offend conventional morality.
 Instead he proves to be a major success and becomes a syndicated national columnist.
 This causes considerable difficulties with his girlfriend Louise.